 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
-We follow the Letters and Sounds scheme incorporating the Jolly Phonics actions.
-Children must be given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.
+We follow the Read Write Inc phonics programme to ensure rapid progress for all children.
+In addition, children are given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest in reading for pleasure.

 We use a synthetic phonics programme called ‘Read Write Inc’ produced by Ruth Miskin.
 Read Write Inc. is a method of learning letter sounds and blending them together to read and write words.
 As part of this, all children in Reception and KS1 have daily phonics sessions in small groups where they participate in speaking, listening and spelling activities that are matched to their developing needs.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
 Children work through the different stages, learning and developing their phonics sounds and knowledge.
 If a child is not making at least good progress, they are promptly identified and access to 1-1 tuition is provided daily in order to get them back on track.

 Children take a Phonics Screening Check at the end of Year 1.